Pocket/extension-save-to-pocket/README.md

 }
 ```

-3. You are able to add multiple browsers and keys.
-During the build process
+3. During the build process it will inject the key into the manifest file
-   it will create a seperate folder for each browser defined.

 <a name="installanchor"></a>

 ### Installation

-The app is bundled with webpack via node.
-You may use Yarn or NPM to run the
+The app is bundled with rollup via node.
+You may use NPM to run the build/start/test scripts.
-build/start/test scripts.

-`yarn install` OR `npm install`
+`npm install`

 <a name="buildanchor"></a>